So, you want to know the pros and cons of becoming an Avon rep.

 What we do know, is that in the Q-2’11 10Q SEC filing, Avon reported net sales of $2.8 billion generated by 6.5 million salespeople.

-In other words, the products that Avon reps are buying to then sell on to their own customers, or for their personal use.
+In other words, the products that Avon reps are buying to then sell on to their own customers, or for their personal use, which is part of why Avon has been compared to a pyramid scheme.

 When we break these numbers down, we can see that on average, Avon reps are spending $144 per month on Avon products.